Chestnut-lol/predicting-cat-5-damage-to-buildings/requirements/README.md

 1. `pip install` the packages that your analysis needs
 2. Run `pip freeze > requirements.txt` to pin the exact package versions used to recreate the analysis
 3. If you find you need to install another package, run `pip freeze > requirements.txt` again and commit the changes to version control.

+## A word on downloading geopandas
+You will need to install Fiona before Geopandas.
+Here is a blog that tells you exactly how to install Fiona using pip: https://vincent.doba.fr/posts/20210407_install-fiona-on-windows/